robertdebock/ansible-role-zabbix_server/README.md

 |[Debian](https://hub.docker.com/r/robertdebock/debian)|bullseye|
 |[Ubuntu](https://hub.docker.com/r/robertdebock/ubuntu)|noble, jammy|

-The minimum version of Ansible required is 2.12, tests have been done to:
+The minimum version of Ansible required is 2.12, tests have been done on:

 - The previous version.
 - The current version.
 - The development version.

-If you find issues, please register them in [GitHub](https://github.com/robertdebock/ansible-role-zabbix_server/issues).
+If you find issues, please register them on [GitHub](https://github.com/robertdebock/ansible-role-zabbix_server/issues).

 ## [License](#license)